atadas10/Learn-SQL/sql-best-practises.md

 LIMIT 100;
 ```

-## 2. Use Temp Table Creation to Materialize a Complex Query Output
+## 2. Use temp table creation to materialize a complex query output

 - **Best Practice**
   For complex queries involving multiple joins, aggregations, or sub-queries, creating a temporary table to store intermediate results can improve performance.
 This approach allows you to break down complex queries into simpler, more manageable steps and reuse the intermediate results efficiently.